 Nationally known for his experience with ERISA and matters relating to executive compensation, Mr. Oringer is a frequent speaker and writer on a wide variety of topics.
+His written work includes the chapter on Releases in the Section 409A Handbook, and the chapter on Investment Funds and ERISA in ERISA Fiduciary Law.
 Publications including The Wall Street Journal, The New York Times, Crain’s Pensions & Investments, Newsday, USA Today and The Chicago Sun Times have quoted him in articles on employee benefits issues.
 He has authored, co-authored or contributed to numerous bar comment letters and reports to regulators on both fiduciary and compensation issues, and has testified at the request of Congress regarding certain proposed Department of Labor regulations.

 Mr. Oringer holds leadership roles for the American Bar Association and the New York State Bar Association and is on the advisory boards for a number of leading publications covering ERISA and executive compensation.
 He also teaches ERISA as an adjunct professor and in other educational settings.

 Several major legal directories have recognized Mr. Oringer as a leading lawyer, including The Best Lawyers in America (2010-2012), Chambers USA (2005-2013), the Practical Law Company’s Labour and Employee Benefits Cross-Border Handbook (2007, 2010-2012) and New York Super Lawyers (2006-2013, including in several years, listing among New York City’s Top 100 lawyers across all practice areas).